-- The proposed standard will be an amendment to 802.1Q, and will interoperate and coexist with all prior revisions and amendments of the 802.1Q standard. - The data traffic to be controlled by the proposed flow control mechanism will be segregated using a priority-based technique, thus ensuring that traffic types already supported by VLAN Bridges are not affected. - The proposed amendment will contain MIBs, or additions to existing MIBs, to provide management operations for any configuration required together with performance monitoring for both end stations and bridges.
+- The proposed standard will be an amendment to 802.1Q, and will interoperate and coexist with all prior revisions and amendments of the 802.1Q standard. - The data traffic to be controlled by the proposed flow control mechanism will be segregated using VLAN tag encoded priority values, thus ensuring that traffic types already supported by VLAN Bridges are not affected. - The proposed amendment will contain MIBs, or additions to existing MIBs, to provide management operations for any configuration required together with performance monitoring for both end stations and bridges.